Treer/POpp/README.md

 # popp - a PO file preprocessor
 For Gnu .po language translation files.
-See the [GNU gettext documentation](https://www.gnu.org/software/gettext/manual/html_node/index.htm) for information about PO files:
+See the [GNU gettext documentation](https://www.gnu.org/software/gettext/manual/html_node/index.html) for information about PO files.

-This preprocessor allows msgstrs to contain expandable references to other msgstrs.
-In future it may support conditional directives such as $define, $if, and $elseif etc.
+This preprocessor allows msgstrs to contain expandable references to other msgstrs, and should work well with .PO file editors.
+In future it may support conditional directives such as $define, $if, and $include etc.

 #### Currently:
-  * It does **not** support conditional directives.
+  * It does *not* support conditional directives.
-  * It does **not** support references in or to plural forms.
+  * It does *not* support references to or from plural forms, though the rest of the file will be processed.
   * An executable for Windows can be [downloaded here](https://mega.co.nz/#!OJNxkTAA!iOqnPkSaZVIqU6oqq4iVqEB54olmGjNTB5VOE6_UW1w).
    - md5: ae9cdcee73bb79508b8aa2d82d01a425 *popp.exe
    - sha256: 7885f3123efa744eb926d8ef6c2a70e05d7a9187757df17b12bd9848d5f44ec1 *popp.exe
   * I haven't tried this in a real project environment yet, it's only been tested with the automatic test cases - take care.

 #### Language:
-  * C#, currently not tested against Mono.
+  * C#, compiles with Mono and Visual Studio, but the UnitTests project is a Visual Studio one (VS Express 2013).
-  * popp was written with v3.5 of the .Net framework
+  * popp requires v3.5 of the .Net framework.
-  * UnitTests were written with v4.5 of the .Net framework.
+  * UnitTests require v4.0 of the .Net framework.

 ## Documentation: